saaddouiev/breathwork-app-retention-and-churn-analysis/README.md

 - Close the monthly-vs-annual churn gap with a mid-trial upgrade push.
 Monthly churns at 55.7% vs. 35.5% for annual.
 Test a discounted annual-upgrade offer surfaced around day 20-25, just before the cliff.

+# Limitations

+  This analysis covers trial activation, engagement cadence, and churn attribution.
+DAU/MAU and MRR were not tracked — the available tables support session-level and subscription-level analysis, not daily active-user or recurring-revenue reporting.

 ## Repository Structure

 ```